lsst/dp0-1_lsst_io/data-access-analysis-tools/index-nb-intro.rst

 For example, to query and retrieve DP0.1 data sets using the Butler (see below), command-line tools are available as documented `here <https://pipelines.lsst.io/v/weekly/modules/lsst.daf.butler/scripts/butler.html>`_.
 Type ``butler --help`` in any terminal to see a list of available butler functionality.

-**Safely Log Out of JupyterLab:**
-Use the File item in the top menu bar.
-To safely shut down a Notebook, choose Close and Shutdown Notebook.
-To safely shut down a JupyterLab server and log out of the RSP, choose Save all, Exit, and Log Out.
-We recomend you log out every time you are finished with a session in order to both preserve resources for other users and to ensure you re-enter the RSP in a known state every time.

 .. _NB-Intro-Use-A-NB: